M4RZB4Ni/Flutter-MVVM-Clean-Architecture/README.md

-# Image Handler based On Flicker's API and Flutter leverage on MVVM and Clean Architecture for Mobile
+# The Simple Flicker App - Flutter

 ## Overview
 This is a Flutter project developed as a technical test by **Hamidreza Marzbani**.
 The project focuses on **Using Flicker's API to fetch recent images and search